Makers Night sees Ruddington become an artisan / craft trail for one night.

 4. Only stallholders that have completed an application form, received confirmation from The Ruddington Village Centre Partnership (RVCP) and paid in full will be allowed to attend the event.
 The RVCP will aim to respond to applications within 7 days of receipt.

-5. RVCP will decide on the location of each stall, and unless otherwise specified, all table space applications will be in a covered area.
+5. RVCP will decide on the location of each stall

 6. Stallholders will need to bring their own table / chairs / stand equipment unless otherwise requested on the application form.

 7. Access to the stall will be from 7.30am on market day.
-Stallholders must set up their stand by 9am; stalls can be taken down at 12:30pm.
+Stallholders must set up their stand by 08.45 am; stalls can be taken down at 12:30pm.
 The correct storage and removal of fresh produce and valuable items will be the responsibility of the stallholder.
-RVCP or the White Horse will not be liable for damage or loss of any equipment, produce or materials owned by the stallholder.
+RVCP will not be liable for damage or loss of any equipment, produce or materials owned by the stallholder.

 8. Stallholders are expected to staff their stall at all times throughout the duration of the market.